tuhinkarmakar3882/Tremendously-Small-Logger/readme.md

 const logFeatureFlags = new TSFeatureFlags({
   enableMonkeyPatch: false,
-  // put relevant configs depending on your usecase
+  // set other relevant configs(if required)
 })

 const logLevelFlags = new TSLogLevelFlags({
   allowDefaultLogging: true,
-  // put relevant configs depending on your usecase
+  // set other relevant configs(if required)
 })

 const logger = TSLogger.getInstance({